ninahonyango/VAPT/README.md

 Scanned the target Metaspoiltable 2 (192.168.56.102) from Kali terminal to gather intelligence on:

--Open ports.
+1. Open ports.

--Services running.
+2. Services running.

--Operating system detection.
+3. Operating system detection.

--Possible vulnerabilities.
+4. Possible vulnerabilities.

 ---